py-sdl/py-sdl2/doc/tutorial/pygamers.rst

 pygame.PixelArray
 ^^^^^^^^^^^^^^^^^
 You can access pixel data of sprites and surfaces directly via the :class:`sdl2.ext.PixelView` class.
-It does not feature comparision or extractions methods.
+It does not feature comparison or extractions methods.

 pygame.Rect